scaljeri/javascript-dependency-injection-deprecated/README.md

 ### The Basics

-**DI** is an extremely versatile library, because it provides many ways to implement dependency injection.
+**DI** is an extremely versatile library; it provides many ways to implement dependency injection.

 #### Example 1